mpky/abrams_yolo_v2/README.md

 #### Training

-Trained the model for 5125 steps in Google Colab.
+Trained the model for 5125 steps in Google Colaboratory.

 #### Results